Ghoulean/BinahBot/rust/ruina_reparser/README.md

 12. Battle symbol missing `NoAppear` defaults to `false`
 13. Battle symbol localization has some entries with no `Desc` element and others with `""` as the text value of the `Desc` element.
 Due to limitations with the XML library these two cannot be differentiated, so all `""` `Desc` elements are treated as missing.

-While I did these without thinking at first, I believe I may later reconsider this decision of whether to reparse by XML only, if I should encode game assumptions also, or some "reasonable" combination of both approaches.
+While I did these without thinking at first, I may later reconsider this decision of whether to reparse by XML only, if I should encode game assumptions also, or some "reasonable" combination of both approaches.

 ## TODO: This package works, but there's a ton of copy paste and crap.
 Refactor until it's right